-Secondary emissions factors: uncertainty associated to the use of secondary emission factors is because they represent averages, rather than specific emissions.
-However, their use was appropriate, and care has been taken to use the best available datasets (DEFRA and GHG Protocol).
+- Secondary emissions factors: uncertainty associated to the use of secondary emission factors is because they represent averages, rather than specific emissions.
+However, their use was appropriate, and care has been taken to use the best available datasets (DEFRA and GHG Protocol). - Secondary data has been used only for fleet emissions calculation.